 Shows defense relationship

-What you're learning: You're developing the habit of checking piece safety before moving.
+You're developing the habit of checking piece safety before moving.
 By thinking out loud, you make your mental model explicit.
 The coach's questions help you spot what you missed (the queen defends the pawn).
-In future games, you'll automatically check for defenders before worrying about "undefended" pieces.

 Example 3: Developing Resilience by Discovering Tactics